New York Life | September 15, 2022

 In addition, long-term care insurance is a "guaranteed renewable" product, which means that as long as you continue to pay the premium, we cannot cancel or change your policy, other than to adjust premiums as necessary.

-As increases are subject to regulatory review and/or approval in most states, we anticipate the first increase will not take effect until mid-year 2020.
-Timing will vary by state.
-All policyowners receiving an increase will be notified by mail at least 90 days before the increase takes effect on their policy anniversary.
+As increases are subject to regulatory approval in most states, the timing of when policy owners are notified and when increases take effect will vary by state and policy owner.
+The first policy owners receiving an increase were not notified until the first quarter of 2021 and the first increases didn't take effect until the second quarter of 2021.
+All policy owners receiving an increase will be notified by mail approximately 90 days before the increase takes effect on their policy anniversary.
 The entire process (of implementing all increases in all states) is likely to take several years.

 We recommend you do not make any changes to your policy related to this increase until you receive the official notification letter confirming that your policy is subject to a premium increase and informing you about the amount of any premium increase.